-What is Cerebral Palsy?
+What Is Cerebral Palsy?

-The most common cause of brain damage that leads to cerebral palsy is asphyxiation, or lack of oxygen to the baby or fetus’s brain.
-There are many things that can cause asphyxia, such as complications with the umbilical cord or low blood pressure in the mother, but there are also many other factors that cause the brain damage or that are considered risk factors for it, such as maternal infections or prolonged labor.
+The most common cause of brain damage that leads to cerebral palsy is asphyxiation or lack of oxygen to the fetus or baby’s brain.
+Many things can cause asphyxia, such as complications with the umbilical cord or low blood pressure in the mother.
+Many other factors cause brain damage or are considered risk factors for it, such as maternal infections or prolonged labor.

-Symptoms of cerebral palsy vary widely from mild to severe, and take different forms.
-For instance, a child with spastic cerebral palsy has stiff, over-toned muscles, which makes moving difficult.
-In other forms, the condition may cause writing, slow movements, or it may cause poor coordination and balance.
+Symptoms of cerebral palsy vary widely from mild to severe and take different forms.
+For instance, a child with spastic cerebral palsy has stiff, over-toned muscles, making moving difficult.
+In other forms, the condition may cause writing and slow movements, or it may cause poor coordination and balance.

 How Children Are Affected by Cerebral Palsy

-How cerebral palsy will affect a child depends highly on the individual.
-There is a lot of variety in symptoms, complications, and severity of this condition from one child to the next.
-For one child with cerebral palsy, the condition may be almost undetectable to someone who doesn’t know she lives with it.
-For another, the condition may be so severe that he cannot function or complete daily tasks without assistance.
+How cerebral palsy affects a child depends highly on the individual.
+This condition has a great variety of symptoms, complications, and severities.
+The condition may be almost undetectable for one child with cerebral palsy to someone who does not know the child.
+For another, the condition may be so severe that the child cannot function or complete daily tasks without assistance.

 Cerebral palsy is not curable, but it is also not progressive.
-It does not get worse with time, but it is a condition that a child will have to live with for the rest of his or her life.
+It does not get worse with time, but it is a condition that a child will have to live with for the rest of their life.
 In addition to the physical challenges this causes, a child may also struggle with mental, behavioral, and social issues because of living with a permanent condition.

 Treatment Plans for a Foster or Adopted Child

 Treatment for cerebral palsy varies depending on an individual child’s needs and limitations, but it always begins with a plan.
-You will need to consult with a pediatrician, medical specialists, therapists, educational professionals, and others to come up with a treatment plan for your child’s particular needs.
+You will need to consult with a pediatrician, medical specialists, therapists, educational professionals, and others to develop a treatment plan for your child’s particular needs.

 Facing Transitions and Milestones with a Child with Cerebral Palsy

 Caring for a child with cerebral palsy goes beyond the initial treatment plan.
-A child’s care will need to be adapted and modified periodically as he grows and develops.
-Going through certain life milestones will be different with a child with cerebral palsy.
+A child’s care must be adapted and modified periodically as they grow and develop.
+Going through certain life milestones will be different for a child with cerebral palsy.

-Doing everything for this child will not help her and will only make major transitions more difficult.
-When parents encourage their child to do more, they give that child the self-esteem and sense of purpose and accomplishment that is so important to someone with a lifelong disability.
+Doing everything for this child will not help the child and will only make significant transitions more difficult.
+When parents encourage their children to do more, they give that child the self-esteem and sense of purpose and accomplishment that is so important to someone with a lifelong disability.

 Agencies for Fostering and Adopting a Child with Cerebral Palsy